MartinThoma/flake8-simplify/README.md

 * `SIM105`: Use ['contextlib.suppress(...)'](https://docs.python.org/3/library/contextlib.html#contextlib.suppress) instead of try-except-pass
 * `SIM106`: Handle error-cases first
 * `SIM107`: Don't use `return` in try/except and finally.
+* `SIM108`: Use the ternary operator if it's reasonable.
 * `SIM201`: Use 'a != b' instead of 'not a == b'
 * `SIM202`: Use 'a == b' instead of 'not a != b'
 * `SIM203`: Use 'a not in b' instead of 'not (a in b)'